A New State of Grace

 Short Story category, but I was happy enough with it to publish it here.

-Update: I have now read the
+I have read the prize-winning stories; I don't

 Poor souls they are; and to your common townsman, your